 Since the Plaza Hotel features a Food Hall, (think nice food court) it’s perfect for families.
 I found sandwiches, salads and pasta at family-friendly quick service outlets.
 Even the city’s best desserts can be found at The Plaza Food Hall, like Lady M Crepe Cakes, Billy’s Bakery and Chef Daniel Boulud’s Epicerie Boulud.

 After grabbing dessert, shop downstairs at The Plaza Hotel gift shop.
-And for girl Moms, the Eloise Shop is a must.
+For moms of girls, the Eloise Shop is a must.

-Since you recharged, walk about .5-mile east on 60th St. to the Roosevelt Island Tram for one of the best midtown views.
+Since you recharged, walk about a half-mile east on 60th Street to the Roosevelt Island Tram for one of the best midtown views.

 Roosevelt Island Tram – Fourth Stop

-How to get there: From The Plaza Hotel on 59th St. walk five blocks east to Second Ave, about half a mile.
+How to get there: From The Plaza Hotel on 59th St. walk five blocks east to Second Avenue, about half a mile.

-Up next, take the family on a tram ride for free.
-If you purchased a MTA MetroCard for the subway (or $4 roundtrip).
+If you purchased a MTA MetroCard multi-day pass, the Roosevelt tram is included.
+Otherwise it’s $4 round trip purchased on site before boarding.
 The bright red tram cars climb up and over the East River to get to Roosevelt Island.
 Get some great views of the city and watch the traffic below.
 Get off and re-board at Roosevelt Island to return to Midtown.

 After a full day, head back to your hotel.
 The MTA Lexington Ave./59th St. Station offer service on the N, R, 4, 5, and 6 trains, two blocks from the tram station.
 Another day of exploring awaits in New York City.